francislxw/cv/ai-neuralnetworksdeeplearning/1.sequence_model/3.sequence_nideks_and_attention_mechanism/2.trigger_word_detection/README.md

 * Structure a speech recognition project
 * Synthesize and process audio recordings to create train/dev datasets
 * Train a trigger word detection model and make predictions
-* use audio sampled at 44100 Hertz，means the microphone gives us 44,100 numbers per second
+* Use audio sampled at 44100 Hertz，means the microphone gives us 44,100 numbers per second
 * The spectrogram we computed tells us how much different frequencies are present in an audio clip at any moment in time.
+* Trigger word detection that updating several consecutive time steps can make the training data more balanced

 <img align='middle' src="docs/1.attn_mechanism.png" width="70%" height="330">